yxyxchen/yxyxchen.github.io/index.md

 ## About

-I study human decision-making at the nexus of Psychology, Computer Science, and Economics (a.k.a.
-Neuroeconomics).
+My research lies at the nexus of Psychology, Computer Science, and Economics, a nascent field known as Neuroeconomics.

 I build and evaluate reinforcement learning models that make human-like decisions, which aims to:
 <br>